 First, download and enable Jenkins Repository:

 wget -O /etc/yum.repos.d/jenkins.repo https://pkg.jenkins.io/redhat-stable/jenkins.repo

 Now, import Jenkins GPG Key:

-Now you have to start jenkins service so we can use it and enable it on boot so if system will reboot jenkins will start automatically:
+Now you have to start the Jenkins service so we can use it and enable it on boot so if the system will reboot Jenkins will start automatically:

-You know Jenkins is works on port 8080 so we need to allow connection on that port by adding it in firewall:
+You know Jenkins is working on port 8080 so we need to allow connection on that port by adding it to the firewall: